Pattie Coldwell

-Patricia Ann Coldwell (14 May 1952 – 17 October 2002), known as Pattie Coldwell, was a British TV presenter and journalist.
+Patricia Ann Coldwell (14 May 1952 – 17 October 2002) was a British television and radio presenter and journalist.

 Early life

-Patricia Ann Coldwell was born on 14 May 1952 in Clitheroe, Lancashire, the daughter of Eunice (née Salter) and Gordon Ellison Coldwell, a policeman.
+Coldwell was born on 14 May 1952 in Clitheroe, Lancashire, the daughter of Eunice (née Salter) and Gordon Ellison Coldwell, a policeman.
 She attended Clitheroe Royal Grammar School for Girls before working as a secretary.

 Career

 Coldwell started her career in local television on Granada TV as a reporter and presenter in the 1970s.
 She progressed to nationally networked programmes, such as Nationwide, Open Air, and, on BBC Radio 4, You and Yours.
 In 1988, she made a documentary for BBC1, Remembering Terry, which followed the final days and ultimate death of Aids sufferer Terry Madeley, winning an award from the Terrence Higgins Trust.